CCAMLR-Science/Toolbox/docs/seabed_area_doc.md

 2. Download the un-projected bathymetry from here (*link to come*) and put it in that folder,

-3. Run the script.
-A csv file should have been created in your folder (Table 1).
+3. Open the R project and run the script.
+A csv file will be created in your folder (Table 1).

 <br>